-Kim Kardashian Jealous of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim
+Kim Kardashian Jealous Of Kylie Jenner’s New Show And Blames Kris Jenner, Insiders Claim

 Khloe defended her sister, Kim, saying that it enrages her when people blame her sister for the robbery.

 “[Kim] is one of the strongest women I’ve ever met.
-We’re not people who sit in sorrow if something bad happens and go, ‘Woe is me.'”
+We’re not people who sit in sorrow if something bad happens and go, ‘Woe is me.’

 “We take these experiences and try to help somebody else with them, or just make sure they don’t happen again.”